 Northwestern Oklahoma State University operates at locations in Alva, Enid, and Woodward.
 The main campus, located in Alva, includes in excess of 70 acres with 35 buildings.
 The agricultural farm, located south of the city, includes 320 acres with farm headquarters and animal facilities.
 One building, situated on 25 acres, houses the Enid campus.
 One building, located at 2007 34th Street, houses the Woodward campus.
-For facility accessibility information, students should contact the Dean of Student Affairs office, Alva campus; Dean's office, Woodward campus.
+For facility accessibility information, students should contact the Dean of Student Affairs office, Alva campus; Dean's office, Woodward campus; and Dean's office, Enid campus.